opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Accessing-Daily-Job-Definition.md

 ## Required Privileges

-In order to view the daily job definition, you must have [at least]{.ul} all of the following privileges:
+In order to view the daily job definition, you must have at least all of the following privileges:

 - **Schedule Privilege**: User must be at least in a role that has access to the job's parent schedule.